 Teach .b (11 – 18)

-Teach .b course is a 4-day training course which prepares participants who have met the prerequisites to teach the 10-lesson .b curriculum to 11-18-year-olds in schools, or other educational or youth-related organisations.
+Teach .b course prepares participants who have met the prerequisites to teach the 10-lesson .b curriculum to 11-18-year-olds in schools, or other educational or youth-related organisations.

 Participants will be taught the lessons in ‘real time’ with opportunities to discuss the pedagogy of each lesson and how it can best be taught to a group of young people in different settings.
 There will also be opportunities to work with other participants guiding them, and being guided by them, in the main mindfulness practices from the lessons.